EwenG/muance/README.md

 ```

 - `props`: the props of the node's component
-- `state-ref`: the local state value of the node's component
+- `state`: the local state value of the node's component

 `will-update` is also called when the node or one of its parents is moving during [child nodes reconciliation](#child-nodes-reconciliation), because a moving DOM node can lose its DOM state (loss of focus state for example).
 Use the `(muance.core/moving? vnode)` function inside `will-update` to handle this particular case.